coopattitude/coopgui/README2.md

 ```
 __(?)pourquoi on envoie l'objet irCommander au constructeur alors qu'il est même pas créé encore ?(/?)__

-The [IrCommander] object allows you to... __(?)j'ai pas bien compris à quoi il servait.
+* The [IrCommander] object allows you to... __(?)j'ai pas bien compris à quoi il servait.
 Il contient des variables qui indiquent s'il faut refaire le cache et des variables sur la version css et js.
 Il instancie IrGlobalVar et créé la fonction g pour que on puisse utiliser cet objet partout.
-Du coup je vois pas trop quelle est sa fonction(/?)__
+Du coup je vois pas trop comment je pourrais résumer la fonction de IrCommander(/?)__

-The [IrSystemEnvCustom] object allows you to store data to customize specific properties of the web page __(the envionnement ?)__.
-For example the color. __(?)oui mais c la couleur de quoi ? (/?)__ You have to give this object to the `IrGenCss` and `IrGenJS` objects so that they can take into account these custom properties.
+* The [IrSystemEnvCustom] object allows you to store data to customize specific properties of the web page __(the environnement ?)__.
+For example the color. __(?)oui mais c la couleur de quoi ? (/?)__ You have to give this object to the `IrSystemGenCss` and `IrSystemGenJS` objects so that they can take into account these custom properties.

-__(?)dois-je préciser que ces quatres objets sont passé très souvent quand on créé un objet ?(/?)
+__(?)dois-je préciser que ces quatres objets (Commander, Custom, GenCss, GenJs) sont très souvent passés quand on créé un objet et que c'est ce qui leur permet d'avoir cette action global de chef d'orchestre ? vu qu'ils sont des attributs de tout le monde(/?)__

-The [IrSystemGenCss] and [IrSystemGenJs] objects will be used to generate the CSS and the JavaScript.
+* The [IrSystemGenCss] and [IrSystemGenJs] objects will be used to generate the CSS and the JavaScript.
 See the cache section for more details.
 (__insérer un lien vers l' encre de la section cache__)

-LC:
-personnalisation du cache -> fait
-personnalisation de l'environnement -> je ne vois pas quoi mettre dedans

 # HTML generation
 This IrIndex object that was just created __(quel temps utiliser ?)__ echos the HTML of the web page.
 The head method generates the head and the init method generates the body.